Updating Hugo Blox Websites

 You can check you’re in the right place by typing

-on some Windows setups) to see ifsite
+ls(ordiron some Windows setups) to see ifsiteis listed.

 -